Sample Instructional Materials

 I am in the process of converting the entire lesson to a series of Storyline360 interactive lessons; storyboards for that lesson are available upon request.

 This storyboard PDF is for an introductory lesson on Toulmin argument: HeckelN_ToulminArgumentStoryboard

 This lesson “bite” is one part of a larger series that introduces first- and second-year college students to the process of creating Toulmin arguments for both everyday situations and more formal contexts like work and school.

-The final item is a short Flash video I created using a PowerPoint presentation.
+The final item is a short Flash video I created using a PowerPoint presentation; it is basic, but has proven to help students.
 It explains the concept of voicing, and is aimed at first- and second-year college students.
-I have used it in a variety of writing and composition courses with my current employer.

 copyright N. M. Heckel, 2018